How to Grow and Care for Moss Rose (Portulaca)

 vividly colored blooms, in shades of rose, yellow, white, orange, red, purple

 and pink.
-Blooms appear in early summer.
+Flower blooms begin to appear in early summer.

 Moss Rose grows just four to six inches tall.
 Place it in the front of your